Destinations Eat Do Sleep Marrakech Morocco

 Le Trou Au Mur

-If you are not staying in Jonathan and James Wix glorious Riad Farnatchi (see below) then pop across the road from the hotel to their restaurant Le Trou Au Mur and you won’t be disappointed.
+If you are not staying in Jonathan and James Wix’s glorious Riad Farnatchi (see below) then pop across the road from the hotel to their restaurant Le Trou Au Mur and you won’t be disappointed.
 Open for lunch and dinner this destination restaurant is chic, the service is flawless and the food is beautiful.
-Located in an old riad in one of the oldest parts of the Medina, you can dine on the roof top in the warmer months and head to the first floor restaurant during the cooler days.
+Located in an old riad in one of the oldest parts of the Medina, you can dine on the rooftop in the warmer months and head to the first-floor restaurant during the cooler days.
 The restaurant uses a traditional clay mechoui oven to create many of the mouth-watering traditional Moroccan menu options.
-Our favourite dishes are the Moroccan Salad and Tihane for starters and the Lamb Shoulder and traditional Offal Medley for mains and if you are wanting something closer to home they also offer a range of International dishes too.
+Our favourite dishes are the Moroccan Salad and Tihane for starters and the Lamb Shoulder and traditional Offal Medley for mains and if you want something closer to home they also offer a range of International dishes too.

 www.letrouaumur.com